-The City of Vancouver is striving to become the greenest city in the world by 2020 and we are proud to be one of BC's Top Employers, Canada's Best Diversity Employers, and one of Canada's Greenest Employers.
+The City of Vancouver is striving to become the greenest city in the world, and a city powered entirely by renewable energy before 2050.
+We are proud to be one of BC's Top Employers, Canada's Best Diversity Employers, and one of Canada's Greenest Employers.
 With employees that have helped Vancouver consistently rank as one of the world's most livable cities, the City values a diverse workforce which represents the vibrant community we so proudly serve.

 Consider joining our committed team of staff and being part of an innovative, inclusive and rewarding workplace.

 The PA II RISE position is responsible for assisting with the development, implementation, administration and coordination of programs, with a focus on Indigenous communities and cultures, in collaboration with the Community Youth Worker or Recreation Programmer.
 Successful candidates must have knowledge of Indigenous cultures and an understanding of the barriers to participation in mainstream recreation settings that are encountered.
 The scope of work could include, but is not limited to, outreach, engagement, facilitation, asset-mapping, program and event planning, program implementation, and facilitating leadership groups.

 In addition, this position performs routine recreational work including supervision of recreational programs and opening and lockup of the facility.
 The successful candidate must be able to work independently and as a team member.
 This position monitors the safety and behaviour of the participants in facility programs or activities; assists in carrying out special events; and performs a variety of routine clerical and reception duties.

 - Completion of Grade 12 and some related experience, or an equivalent combination of training and experience

 - Knowledge of Indigenous cultures and understanding of the barriers to participation in mainstream recreation settings is preferred

 - Proven success in working with Indigenous communities